 Living in Martock, Somerset and working from a shed in the garden has allowed Chris to keep up his ethical stance.
 There is a wonderful selection of businesses locally including a well stocked timber yard, metal works and powder coaters.
 All are great to work with and put up with Chris looking for scrap or needing a hand with something.

-My gallery, garden and studio will be open as usual but by appointment.
-Please get in touch.
-0775 3520479
+My gallery, garden and studio will be open as usual, 10.30am to 5pm.
+Closed Mondays and Tuesdays.

 ACEarts, Somerton TA11 7NB